- Clinical Science

 OVERVIEW OF THE CLINICAL AREA

 Since 1948, the Clinical Psychology Doctoral Program at the University of Michigan has been integral to the mission of the Psychology Department and the University.
-In the last sixty five years, more than 500 individuals have received doctorates in clinical psychology from our program.
-As currently designed, the program requires students to complete at least four years of graduate study.
+In the last seventy years, more than 500 individuals have received doctorates in clinical psychology from our program.
+The program requires students to complete at least four years of graduate study.
 Virtually all graduates spend at least four and usually five or six years as full-time students in residence.

 The program in Clinical Science at the University of Michigan is committed to training clinical psychologists who will pursue careers that advance translational knowledge for the promotion of wellbeing and the reduction of mental illness.
 The program views clinical practice as an applied science and aspires to contribute to the foundation of evidence that guides ethical and effective psychological services.
 These commitments are expressed through three principles.
 First, our program emphasizes training in the conduct of empirical research concerning the etiology, assessment or intervention for individuals who suffer from psychological distress and psychopathology.
 Second, our program promotes training in ethical, effective, evidence-based clinical practice.
 Finally, our program insists that culture, context, and other domains of individual and group-based distinctiveness always merit full consideration in clinical science research, practice and training.